When thinking about retirement planning, there are a lot of practical questions to consider:

 In addition to these sources, your investment account with us can provide dividend and interest income.
 You can take regular withdrawals to pay living expenses.

-Who Can You Trust for Sound Advice About Retirement Planning?
+Who Will Give You Sound Advice About Retirement Planning?

 At America First Investment Advisors, we provide both financial planning and investment management.
 We are a fiduciary, which means that the interests of our clients come ahead of our own.